kpatel427/chipseq-snakemake/README.md

 # chipseq-snakemake
+This is a snakemake pipeline for chipseq pipeline.
+The input is raw fastq files and resulting files from the pipeline are processed narrow/broad Peak and bigwig files.

 ### To create an enviornment
 `conda create -y -n snakemake-env python=3.6 && source activate snakemake-env && conda install -y -c bioconda -c conda-forge snakemake`